 ARTICLE 14.
-A defenseless player is one who because of his/her physical position and focus of concentration is especially vulnerable to injury.
+A defenseless player is one who because of their physical position and focus of concentration is especially vulnerable to injury.
 When in question, a player is defenseless.
 Examples of defenseless players include but are not limited to:

-a.
+- a.
 A player in the act of or just after throwing a pass.

-- b.
-A receiver attempting to catch a forward pass or in position to receive a backward pass, or one who has completed a catch and has not had time to protect himself/herself or has not clearly become a ball carrier. - c.
+This includes an offensive player in a passing posture with focus downfield. - b.
+A receiver attempting to catch a forward pass or in position to receive a backward pass, or one who has completed a catch and has not had time to protect themself or has not clearly become a ball carrier. - c.
 A kicker in the act of or just after kicking a ball, or during the kick or the return. - d.
-A kick returner attempting to catch or recover a kick, or one who has completed a catch or recovery and has not had time to protect himself/herself or has not clearly become a ball carrier. - e.
+A kick returner attempting to catch or recover a kick, or one who has completed a catch or recovery and has not had time to protect themself or has not clearly become a ball carrier. - e.
 A player on the ground. - f.
 A player obviously out of the play. - g.
 A player who receives a blind-side block. - h.
 A ball carrier already in the grasp of an opponent and whose forward progress has been stopped. - i.
 A quarterback any time after a change of possession. - j.
-A ball carrier who has obviously given himself/herself up and is sliding feet-first.
+A ball carrier who has obviously given themself up and is sliding feet-first.